 Is an Antarctica cruise suitable for everyone?

 Yes, almost anyone.
-There is a lower age limit of five years old, as it’s not a suitable holiday for small children but there is no upper age limit.
-My grandparents, who are both in their late eighties with health issues, enjoyed an Antarctica cruise.
-The ships are well configured for those with limited mobility and the expedition team are fantastic at making sure everyone is involved, even if that means helping to lift guests into the zodiacs.
-There are some activities that will be limiting for those who are less physically fit or less mobile, however, for instance ice trekking, kayaking or snowshoeing, but most people get out on the zodiacs to see the wildlife.
+There is a lower age limit of five years old, as it’s not a suitable holiday for small children, and there is no upper age limit for many operators.
+The ships are well configured for those with limited mobility and the expedition team are on hand to ensure safe Zodiac access.
+They will try their utmost to allow guests with limited mobility to set foot on the White Continent There are some activities that will be limiting for those who are less physically fit or less mobile, for instance ice trekking, kayaking or snowshoeing, but wonderful panoramic views of breathtaking Antarctic landscapes can frequently be enjoyed by simply spending time out on deck.

 What wildlife can I expect to see and how close will I get?